Skip to main content

 Virtual entities

-Let's now improve our first article endpoint - we used em.findAndCount() to get paginated results easily, but what if we want to customize the response?
-One way to do that are Virtual entities.
+Let's now improve the first article endpoint - em.findAndCount() was used to get paginated results easily, but what if you want to customize the response?
+One way is with Virtual entities.
 They don't represent any database table, instead, they dynamically resolve to an SQL query, allowing you to map any kind of results onto an entity.

 info

 Virtual entities are meant for read purposes, they don't have a primary key and therefore cannot be tracked for changes.
-In a way they are similar to native database views - and you can use them to proxy your native database views to ORM entities too.
+If you want an actual database view instead, see the View entities section later in this chapter.

 modules/article/article-listing.entity.ts